ltrzesniewski/pcre-net/README.md

 - Support for studied patterns
 - Support for compiled patterns (x86/x64 JIT)
 - Lazy evaluation whenever possible (for instance `PcreRegex.Matches` returns `IEnumerable<PcreMatch>`)
+- The API is similar to .NET's System.Text.RegularExpressions

 ## To do ##

-- NuGet
-- Expose more PCRE features
+- Expose more PCRE features:
   - DFA matching
   - Partial matching
+  - Callouts
-- Run the PCRE test suite
+- Include more tests from the PCRE test suite
 - Documentation
 - XML doc comments

 And *maybe*:

-- Use of the JIT fast path (with mandatory custom JIT stack)
+- Use of the JIT fast path
-- Callouts
 - Stackless variant